ashok01thapa/BitLink_URL_Shortener/README.md

 #
-## How to monitor Bitlinks_app using prometheus and grafana via HELM (On Master machine)
+## How to monitor Bitlinks_app using prometheus and grafana via Docker (On Worker machine)

 #
 - Expose Prometheus and Grafana to the external world through Node Port